kisorimaD/maxsat_prover/README.md

 # MaxSAT Prover

-MaxSAT Prover is an experimental certificate generator for the difficult `(3,2)`-literal case in an exact MaxSAT branching analysis.
+maxsat_prover is an experimental certificate generator for the difficult `(3,2)`-literal case in an exact MaxSAT branching analysis.
 The C++ program enumerates finite CNF templates, tries assignment, grouping, and reduction strategies, computes their branching vectors, and writes a proof log.
 A